Florida ranked fifth in the United States for foreclosure activity in December 2016, with 1 in every 936 homes in the foreclosure process.

-According to RealtyTrac's December 2016 report, 1 in every 936 homes in Florida is in the process of foreclosure; that is 5th in the United States.
-Lee County has the highest foreclosure rate in the state of Florida with 1 in every 336 homes.
+According to RealtyTrac's December 2016 report, 1 in every 936 homes in Florida was in the process of foreclosure.
+That ranked fifth in the United States.
+Lee County had the highest foreclosure rate in Florida, with 1 in every 336 homes.

-December 2016 saw a 5% increase in foreclosure filings compared to November but 25% lower than December 2015.
+December 2016 saw a 5% increase in foreclosure filings compared to November, but filings were 25% lower than December 2015.
 According to Bankrate, there were 9,051,851 housing units in foreclosure in Florida.

 The national foreclosure rate stayed within an historically normal range for the third consecutive year in 2016, even as banks continued to clear out legacy foreclosures from the last housing bubble, particularly in the final quarter of the year.